rickkas7/SpiFlashRK/README.md

 ## Version History

+### 0.0.8 (2020-10-29)

+- Increased Macronix chip erase timeout from 6000 to 240000 ms to deal with larger chips (like the MX25L25645G).
+- Add support for 4-byte addressing mode for chips larger than 128 Mbit (16 Mbyte).
+See enable4ByteAddressing().

 ### 0.0.7 (2020-10-29)

-- SPI transaction implementation fixed to use actual beginTransaction()/endTransaction() for compatibile with multiple SPI devices.
+- SPI transaction implementation fixed to use actual beginTransaction()/endTransaction() for compatible with multiple SPI devices.

 ### 0.0.6 (2020-05-04)